Terrie lives on a farm. She loves to grow her own food. She is passionate about helping others, including animals. We need the bees.

 - Use the information you have to help protect the bees and teach others to do the same.

-Provide a Home For the Bees
+How to Provide a Home for Bees

 - Gather small twigs and bundle with regular twine, uncolored and Raw.
 Tie them all together, make a loop and hang them from a tree branch or shrub.